This yam pork congee features rice, yam (or taro) and prime pork ribs.

 - Wash and parboil the pork ribs

-- Peel the yam, cut into pieces and wash thoroughly.
-Use gloves as the mucus just underneath the skin can irritate the skin and cause itching
+- Peel the yam, cut into bite-sized pieces and wash thoroughly.
+Use gloves when doing this as the mucus just underneath the yam skin can irritate the skin and cause itching

 - Heat the oil and fry the yam pieces till golden brown

-- Bring the water to a boil and add the rice.
-Use a rice cooker if you have one
+- Bring the soup stock to a boil and add the rice.

 - Add the pork ribs and cook for another 30 minutes